Skip to content

 04 — Predator Prey

-Cross-entity relationships using EntityHandle.
-Predators chase prey, and cleanup handlers prevent dangling references.
+Cross-entity references via EntityHandle, with cleanup handlers to prevent dangling references.

-Predators (red) chase the nearest prey (green).
-When a predator catches its prey, the prey is removed and a new one spawns.
-Predators continuously re-target the nearest available prey.
+Predators (red) chase the nearest prey (cyan).
+On contact, the prey is removed and a new one spawns.
+Predators re-target the nearest available prey.

 Schema